Trump, White House deny wrongdoing after Cohen plea deal

 Congressional Republicans still were taking measure of the situation, with Senator John Cornyn, the second-ranking Republican in the Senate, saying Cohen’s “credibility is in tatters because he’s basically been all over the map in terms of what his story is.”

-Cornyn said Congress would continue, as it has been, investigating into claims of Russian interference in the 2016 election, but noted that, “nothing we heard yesterday has anything to do with Russia, or the reason why director Mueller was appointed special counsel.”
+Cornyn said Congress would continue investigating claims of Russian interference in the 2016 election but noted that “nothing we heard yesterday has anything to do with Russia, or the reason why director Mueller was appointed special counsel.”

 Russia has denied U.S. intelligence community findings that it interfered with the 2016 election with the aim of boosting Trump and hampering Democratic challenger Hillary Clinton.
 Trump has denied any collusion by his campaign with Moscow and repeatedly called Mueller’s investigation a witch hunt.

-Reporting by Amanda Becker, Susan Cornwell, Susan Heavey, Lisa Lambert.; Editing by Kevin Drawbaugh, Tim Ahmann and Bill Trott
+Additional reporting by Amanda Becker, Susan Cornwell, Karen Freifeld, Ginger Gibson, Susan Heavey, and Lisa Lambert.; Editing by Kevin Drawbaugh, Tim Ahmann and Bill Trott